UPDATE: This Canadian entrepreneurs post was first published on 23 February 2021 and updated 27 May 2022.

 You, too, may be the next to join these famous entrepreneurs as the next big Candian success.

-And, if you’re ready to get started today, Godaddy’s Websites + Marketing is a perfect way to put your business online.
+And, if you’re ready to get started today, Godaddy’s Website Builder is a perfect way to put your business online.
 It comes with all the essential tools you’ll need to launch your website (with no coding knowledge required).
 Just click, design, build and grow!
 Try it free for 30 days.